-Let’s generate new work for the new year!
+Let’s generate new work!
 Through intensive freewriting and class discussion, we will delve deeper and complicate our initial ideas.
 Open to all genres and levels.
 This class is for first-time writers, writers in the muddled middle of a longer project, and writers feeling directionless after time away from the page.
 Like going to the gym for writers, this class is a generative space about letting go of our inner editor.
 Class time is organized around writing prompts which underscore certain essentials (sensory details, challenging static characters/situations, objective correlatives, incorporating environment/setting, etc).

 - Classes are confirmed one week prior to the start date.
 In order to help us confirm classes, please register as early as possible.